 OPTIC Pilot Projects

 The Opioid Policy Tools and Information Center for Research Excellence (OPTIC) comprises a network of opioid policy researchers from RAND and collaborating institutions seeking to foster innovative research in opioid policy science.
 OPTIC pilot project awards provide a funding mechanism to nurture early-career investigators with innovative research concepts in the preliminary stages of development.
-The principal investigators of these projects will use data at their own institutions, extending the reach of OPTIC methods and data.
-OPTIC will fund 2 to 3 pilot projects annually from 2019 to 2023.
-Inaugural pilot projects and principal investigators are featured below.
+The principal investigators of these projects may leverage OPTIC data and resources with data assets at their own institutions, extending the reach of OPTIC methods and data.
+OPTIC funds up to 3 pilot projects annually from 2019 to 2023.
+Pilot projects and principal investigators are featured below.

 Leveraging Local Youth Risk Behavior Surveillance System Data to Assess Adolescent Opioid Use in U.S. Urban Areas